Aliases for TK2 Gene

 GeneCards Summary for TK2 Gene

-TK2 (Thymidine Kinase 2, Mitochondrial) is a Protein Coding gene.
-Diseases associated with TK2 include mitochondrial dna depletion syndrome, myopathic form and mitochondrial dna depletion syndrome 2.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include phosphotransferase activity, alcohol group as acceptor and thymidine kinase activity.
-An important paralog of this gene is DGUOK.
+TK2 (Thymidine Kinase 2) is a Protein Coding gene.
+Diseases associated with TK2 include Mitochondrial Dna Depletion Syndrome 2 and Progressive External Ophthalmoplegia With Mitochondrial Dna Deletions, Autosomal Recessive 3.
+Among its related pathways are superpathway of pyrimidine deoxyribonucleotides de novo biosynthesis and Metabolism of nucleotides.
+Gene Ontology (GO) annotations related to this gene include nucleoside kinase activity and thymidine kinase activity.
+An important paralog of this gene is DCK.